chrispbailey/duat/README.md

-# Duat - Django UAT Feedback tool
+# Duat - A lightweight django UAT feedback tool

-This is a simple django application for embeddding a lightweight feedback mechanism into you website(s).
+This is a simple django application for embedding a lightweight feedback mechanism into you websites.
-It's intended primarily as an aid for user acceptance testing, much like [Google Feedback](http://www.google.com/tools/feedback/intl/en/learnmore.html)
+It's intended primarily as an aid for user acceptance testing, much like [Google Feedback](http://www.google.com/tools/feedback/intl/en/learnmore.html).
+The backend leverages Django's admin module to provide its functionality.

 ## How to use it